-- 'Forgotten Actresses' montage featuring among others Jean Arthur, Patricia Neal, Teresa Wright, Laraine Day, Gail Russell, Janet Gaynor, and Norma Shearer, who can be briefly spotted as Elizabeth Barrett in The Barretts of Wimpole Street.
+- 'Golden Age Actresses' montage featuring among others Jean Arthur, Patricia Neal, Teresa Wright, Laraine Day, Gail Russell, Janet Gaynor, and Norma Shearer, who can be briefly spotted as Elizabeth Barrett in The Barretts of Wimpole Street.

 Norma Shearer silent movies on TCM & briefly remembering the forgotten Monta Bell

 Dir.: Victor Sjöström (a.k.a.
 Victor Seastrom).